sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

 	normvector[coords_] := Cross[coords[[2]] - coords[[1]], coords[[3]] - coords[[1]]];

 I then use transformation matrices so that one face is lying on the xy plane, and convert the new mesh into a list of it's primitives.
 The next step is to begin unfolding the polyhedron from its bottom face using the list of spanning trees.
-To perform an algorithm on each step of the unfolding process, I use the function BreadthFirstScan, which can call the unfold function (defined next) whenever a new vertex is reached.
+To perform an algorithm on each step of the unfolding process, I use the function BreadthFirstScan, which can call the unfold function (discussed next) whenever a new vertex is reached.
 Finally, the function returns a list a coordinates of the completed net.

 	generatenetcoords[mesh_, tree_]:=